nunofachada/cf4ocl/docs/userguide.md

 }
 ~~~~~~~~~~~~~~~

-Even if the program terminates due to an error, the [g_clear_error()]
+Even if the program terminates due to an error, the [g_clear_error()](https://developer.gnome.org/glib/stable/glib-Error-Reporting.html#g-clear-error)
-can be still be called to destroy the error object.
+function can be still be called to destroy the error object.

 ### Log messages {#ug_log}